Curvature properties and Shafarevich conjecture for toroidal compactifications of ball quotients: Introduction

 \section{Introduction}

-This article is a contribution to the study of closed Kähler manifolds obtained by \textit{toroidal compactification} of spaces of the form $\HNC/\Gamma$, where $\HNC$ denotes the complex hyperbolic space of dimension $n$ and $\Gamma$ a ``deep enough'' torsion-free non-uniform lattice of $\PU(n,1)$.
+This article is a contribution to the study of closed Kähler manifolds obtained by \textit{toroidal compactifications} of spaces of the form $\HNC/\Gamma$, where $\HNC$ denotes the complex hyperbolic space of dimension $n$ and $\Gamma$ a ``deep enough'' torsion-free non-uniform lattice in $\PU(n,1)$.
 These compactifications, also called Mumford compactification, were first described in \cite{mumfordNewApproachCompactifying1975,ashSmoothCompactificationsLocally2010}.
 The metric study of these manifolds was done by Hummel and Schroeder \cite{hummelCuspClosingRank1996}.
 They showed:

-\begin{theorem*}[\cite{hummelCuspClosingRank1996}] Let $\Gamma_0$ be a non-uniform torsion-free lattice of $\PU(n,1)$ for which the quotient space $\HNC/\Gamma_{0}$ admits a toroidal compactification $X_{\Gamma_0}$.
+\begin{theorem*}[{\cite[Theorems 2 and 7]{hummelCuspClosingRank1996}}] Let $\Gamma_0$ be a non-uniform torsion-free lattice in $\PU(n,1)$ for which the quotient space $\HNC/\Gamma_{0}$ admits a toroidal compactification $X_{\Gamma_0}$.
 Then $X_{\Gamma_0}$ is a Kähler manifold.
 Moreover, there exists a finite index subgroup $\Gamma'<\Gamma_0$ such that for any finite index subgroup $\Gamma<\Gamma'$ the toroidal compactification $X_{\Gamma}$ of $\HNC/\Gamma$ admits a Riemannian metric of nonpositive sectional curvature. \end{theorem*}

 The toroidal compactification of the quotient space $\HNC/\Gamma$ will be denoted by $X_\Gamma$, whenever it exists: precise conditions ensuring its existence are given in Section \ref{section_preli}, where we recall the construction of $X_{\Gamma}$.
 In fact, toroidal compactifications are projective manifolds \cite{mokProjectiveAlgebraicityMinimal2012,dicerboEffectiveResultsComplex2015}, and several authors have studied their properties, from the point of view of algebraic geometry \cite{dicerboCanonicalDivisorSmooth2017,bakkerKodairaDimensionComplex2018,cadorelSymmetricDifferentialsComplex2021,memarianPositivityCotangentBundle2023}, or from other points of view \cite{pyNoncoherentNonpositivelyCurved2017, dicerboClassificationArithmeticityToroidal2018-manuel}.